 Verifiable Intent Credential Provider

-Give it a mandate.
+Give your agents a mandate.

 Cryptographic proof that an AI agent is authorized to act — traced back through the organization that deployed it.
 The first governance-backed implementation of the Verifiable Intent specification.